-The firm's earnings outlook, and the extent to which forecasted higher earnings per share are reflected in stock prices, also has an effect on the choice of securities.
-If a successful R&D program has just been concluded, and as a result management forecasts higher earnings than do most investors, then the firm would not want to issue common stock.
+The firm's earnings outlook and the extent to which forecasted higher earnings per share are reflected in stock prices also have an effect on the choice of securities.
+If a successful R&D program has just been concluded and causes management to forecast higher earnings than do most investors, then the firm would not want to issue common stock.
 It would use debt and then, once earnings rise and push up the stock price, sell common stock to restore the capital structure to its target level.